International Reggae Day

-International Reggae Day is an annual event held in Kingston, Jamaica and is dedicated to celebrating a style of music that entered into the world in a sleepy little country in the Carribbean and exploded to touch every corner of the world with its unusual and attractive, relaxed style.
+International Reggae Day is an annual event held in Kingston, Jamaica, and is dedicated to celebrating this style of music that entered into the world in a sleepy little island country in the Caribbean.
+It took some time, but Reggae eventually exploded to touch every corner of the world with its unusual and attractive, relaxed style.

-Reggae became a powerful music with deep roots by the time Bob Marley joined the scene, and it’s influence has never really stopped spreading.
-The style of reggae has really spread wide, with tons of different styles and variations popping up.
+Reggae became a powerful style of music with deep roots by the time Bob Marley joined the scene, and its influence has never really stopped growing in the more than half-century since.
+The style of reggae has definitely made its mark and spread wide, with tons of different styles and variations popping up.

 How to Celebrate International Reggae Day

-There’s some great ways to celebrate International Reggae Day, not the least of which is taking a trip down to Kingston to celebrate with some of the best music to be heard the world round.
+There are certainly some great ways to celebrate International Reggae Day, not the least of which is taking a trip down to Kingston to celebrate with some of the best music to be heard the world round.

 For those who might have a hard time actually getting down to the area itself, a fun idea would be to dress up in your best Rasta colors and fill the day with amazing Reggae beats.